gjoseph92/snakebench/README.md

 **Don't forget to manually clean up the clusters when you're done with them!**

+### Profiling

+You can run [py-spy](https://github.com/benfred/py-spy) on the cluster to profile workers and the scheduler, via [dask-pyspy](https://github.com/gjoseph92/dask-pyspy).

+* `--pyspy`: profile all workers.
+This will create a `profile-{test_id}` directory per test, and write profiles from each worker into it in [speedscope](https://www.speedscope.app/) format.
+* `--pyspy-scheduler`: profile scheduler.
+This will create a `profile-{test_id}.json` per test in [speedscope](https://www.speedscope.app/) format.

+These flags can be combined.

+If run on GitHub actions, the profiles are uploaded as artifacts.
+(Profiling does not run automatically though; you'd have to modify `test.yaml` to add it in the case you want to benchmark.)

 ### Driving actions locally

 [`act`](https://github.com/nektos/act) is very useful for testing and running GitHub actions locally.
 For this sort of thing, usually you don't need to run tests that actually create clusters, so you can change the `pytest` line `test.yaml` to `pdm run pytest tests/test_test.py` or something.